Status of this Document

 Each Entity Change Activity MUST have a type property.

-The type is the one of a set of predefined Entity Change Activity types.
-See Types of Change section for a list of types and values for each activity type.
+The type is the one of a set of predefined Entity Change Activity types: Create, Add, Update, Deprecate, Delete or Remove.
+See Types of Change section for more details.

 Reference: partOf property definition